 Repeat steps 1.12.3-1.12.6 to prepare the collagen working mixture.

-Add 150-200 μL of the collagen dilution to the pellet of the transfected cells and mix gently by pipetting up and down and spread 45-50 µL of this mixture onto a Petri dish (60 mm diameter) to form a uniform band of collagen-cells of around 1-1.5 cm in length.
+Add 100-150 μL of the collagen mixture to the pellet of the transfected cells and mix gently by pipetting up and down and spread 45-50 µL of this mixture onto a Petri dish (35 mm diameter) to form a uniform band of collagen-cells of around 1-1.5 cm in length.
 Place the dish in the incubator at 37 °C (5% CO2) until the gelation (± 15-20 min) is observed.

-Prepare a second strip containing control cells (mock transfection) in a second culture dish and add 3-4 mL of warmed (37 °C) COS1 complete culture medium to each dish containing the collagen-cells strips and keep them in the CO2 cell culture incubator.
-Thereafter, cut the collagen-cells strips to generate small pieces (400 to 500 µm in length) using a fine scalpel or a tissue chopper.
+Prepare a second strip containing control cells (mock transfection) in a second culture dish and place it in the incubator (± 15-20 min) and when gelaton is completed add 3-4 mL of warmed (37 °C) COS1 complete culture medium to each dish containing the gelled collagen-cells strips and keep them in the CO2 cell culture incubator.
+Thereafter, cut the collagen-cells strips to generate small square pieces (400 to 500 µm in length) using a fine scalpel or a tissue chopper.

-Transfer all the sections from the same transfection condition to a Petri dish containing 3-3.5 mL of neuronal culture media (NCM).
+Transfer all the sections from the same transfection condition to a Petri dish containing 3-3.5 mL of neuronal culture media (NCM) and check under a dissection microscope the quality of the pieces.
 Again, keep them in the CO2 cell culture incubator.

 NOTE: Neuronal culture medium consists of Neurobasal medium containing 1-5% (vol/vol) heat-inactivated horse serum, 2 mM glutamine, 0.5% (wt/vol) glucose, 1% (wt/vol) Pen-Strep solution and 0.044% (wt/vol) NaHCO3.
 Ensure that the pH is between 7.2-7.3.